Ultrastrong coupling regimes of light-matter interaction: Experiments in the USC and DSC regimes

 In a simple approximation, for a parabolic band of mass $m^*$, the $g/\omega_{12}$ ratio can be written as

-Therefore, one can immediately see that a lighter-mass material can generally provide larger $g/\omega_{12}$ ratios for a given $\omega_{12}$.
-Anappara \textit{et al}.\ used QWs composed of InAs (which has a bulk band-edge electron mass of 0.023$m_0$, as compared to 0.069$m_0$ for electrons in GaAs) to achieve $g/\omega_{12} = 0.14$ \cite{AnapparaetAl07SSC}.
+Therefore, one can immediately see that a lighter-mass material can generally provide larger $g/\omega_{12}$ ratios for a given $\omega_{12}$. \cite{AnapparaetAl07SSC} used QWs composed of InAs (which has a bulk band-edge electron mass of 0.023$m_0$, as compared to 0.069$m_0$ for electrons in GaAs) to achieve $g/\omega_{12} = 0.14$ at zero detuning $\omega = \omega_{12}$.
 Another guideline for increasing the $g/\omega_{12}$ ratio, hinted at by Eq.~(\ref{g-over-omega}), is to increase the QW width, which naturally decreases $\omega_{12}$.
-Todorov \textit{et al.}\ used 32-nm-wide GaAs QWs embedded inside a subwavelength metal-dielectric-metal microcavity \cite{TodorovetAl10OE} to demonstrate USC ($g/\omega_{12} = 0.11$) in the THz regime \cite{TodorovetAl09PRL}.
-By further reducing the cavity volume with respect to the wavelength of the mode, $V_\mathrm{cav}/\lambda_\mathrm{res}$, to 10$^{-4}$, Todorov \textit{et al.}\ achieved $g/\omega_{12} = 0.24$ \cite{TodorovetAl10PRL}.
+Todorov \textit{et al.}\ used 32-nm-wide GaAs QWs embedded inside a subwavelength metal-dielectric-metal microcavity \cite{TodorovetAl10OE} to demonstrate USC ($g/\omega = 0.11$) in the THz regime \cite{TodorovetAl09PRL}.
+By further reducing the cavity volume with respect to the wavelength of the mode $V_\mathrm{cav}/\lambda^3_\mathrm{res}$ to 10$^{-4}$, \cite{TodorovetAl10PRL} achieved $g/\omega = 0.24$.

 As one increases the electron density and QW width, more subbands are occupied, which, within a single-particle picture, leads to multiple ISBT peaks due to band nonparabolicity.
-However, Delteil \textit{et al}.\ showed that due to many-body interactions a single peak appears \cite{DelteiletAl12PRL}.
+However, \cite{DelteiletAl12PRL} showed that due to many-body interactions a single peak appears.
 Namely, cooperative Coulombic coupling of dipolar oscillators with different frequencies can induce mutual phase locking, lumping together all individual ISBTs into a single collective bright excitation (multisubband plasmon resonance).
-Furthermore, Askenazi \textit{et al.}\ presented a model to describe the crossover from the ISB plasmon to the multisubband plasmon and then eventually to the so-called Berreman mode in the classical limit as the QW width was increased \cite{AskenazietAl14NJP}.
-In the Berreman mode limit, a record high $g/\omega_{0}$ value of 0.37 was experimentally achieved.
+Furthermore, \cite{AskenazietAl14NJP} presented a model to describe the crossover from the ISB plasmon to the multisubband plasmon and then eventually to the so-called Berreman mode in the classical limit as the QW width was increased.
+In the Berreman mode limit, a record high $g/\omega$ value of 0.37 was experimentally achieved.
 For a recent review, see \cite{VasanellietAl16CRP}.

 One of the attractive features of ISB polaritons is their controllability via external fields, which can lead to practical devices.
 Since the vacuum Rabi splitting 2$g$ in a collective system is proportional to $\sqrt{n_\mathrm{e}}$, controlling the electron density $n_\mathrm{e}$ in the QW controls 2$g$.
 An electric field applied perpendicular to the QW changes the ground state $n_\mathrm{e}$ through gating \cite{AnapparaetAl05APL}, or more quickly through resonant charge transfer via tunneling \cite{AnapparaetAl06APL}.
 Figure~\ref{Control}(a) shows reflectance spectra for GaAs asymmetrically coupled QWs at a fixed incidence angle at various bias voltages.
 At zero bias voltage, all electrons are in the wider well, and the spectrum shows a single peak due to the ISBT in the wider well.
 As the bias voltage is increased, electrons are increasingly transferred into the ground subband of the narrower quantum well, resulting in the appearance of ISB polaritons.
 As the bias is further increased, $n_\mathrm{e}$ increases in the narrow well and thus the vacuum Rabi splitting increases \cite{AnapparaetAl06APL}.